 If you are wanting to move on from poky-resourced shared hosting but don’t want to be paying extortionate prices for managed WordPress hosting there are mid-ground alternatives that solve this problem.

-SaaS hosting control panels are on the rise, and thanks to the creators of these handy tools you can now host your WordPress website on any high-speed cloud hosting provider such as DigitalOcean, Amazon Lightail, Linode, Vultr and UpCloud without the high cost that managed services such as Kinsta and WPEngine bring.
+SaaS cloud hosting control panels are on the rise, and thanks to the creators of these handy tools you can now host your WordPress website on any high-speed cloud hosting provider such as DigitalOcean, Amazon Lightail, Linode, Vultr and UpCloud without the high cost that managed services such as Kinsta and WPEngine bring.

-These control panels are designed to fully manage your virtual cloud server(s) which removes the cost of having to pay someone to configure and maintain your server(s) at all times.
+These control panels are designed to fully manage your virtual cloud server(s) which removes the cost of having to continuously pay someone to configure and maintain your server(s) for you.
 In addition, they make deploying WordPress websites a breeze and come pre-configured with lightweight server stacks packed with all the tools your WordPress website will ever need.

-Features you can expect from SaaS hosting control panels include backup options, free SSL, WordPress optimisation, cache, object cache, staging areas, security, and a whole other bunch of tools and developer tools that will make the management of your WordPress website a very easy task.
+Features you can expect from SaaS cloud hosting control panels include backup options, free SSL, WordPress optimisation, cache, object cache, staging areas, security, and a whole other bunch of features and developer tools that will make the management of your WordPress website a very easy task.

 Let’s take a look at the available options.